-The SheJumps / Oregon Ski Guides Intro to Avalanche Skills is a day-long course designed for beginner- to intermediate-level backcountry skiers and snowboarders, providing hands-on avalanche instruction and companion rescue training.
+The Oregon Ski Guides Avalanche Skills Clinic is a day-long course designed for beginner- to intermediate-level backcountry skiers and snowboarders, providing hands-on avalanche instruction and companion rescue training.
 This is an inclusive clinic for women and anyone who identifies as female or non-binary.

 The course is designed specifically for women and female-identifying people who are starting or refreshing their avalanche education.
 This is a great opportunity to prepare for a more in-depth three-day AIARE 1 course.
 Students will travel on snow with touring skis, splitboards, or snowshoes.